zvrba/Pfm/README.md

 This project has been inspired by "Persistence for the Masses" paper, hence also the name.

-Tentative comment:
-Converting recursion to iteration, by manually maintaining a stack in an araray, made algorithms slower due to frequent calls to `CORINFO_HELP_ASSIGN_REF`.
-See https://github.com/dotnet/runtime/issues/59031
+Converting recursion to iteration, by manually maintaining a stack in an araray, made algorithms _slower_ due to frequent calls to `CORINFO_HELP_ASSIGN_REF`, which doesn't happen when the reference is pushed onto the stack during recursion.
+See https://github.com/dotnet/runtime/issues/59031 This is also the reason for using `ulong` for the node's transient tag instead of `object`.

 # Collections